Quebec reports 707 COVID-19 cases, seven deaths as many restrictions set to ease

-Quebec is reporting 707 new cases of COVID-19 and seven more deaths on Sunday, as much of the province prepares to transition to the lower orange alert level of pandemic-related public health restrictions.
+Quebec reported 707 new cases of COVID-19 and seven more deaths on Sunday, as much of the province prepared to transition to the lower orange alert level of pandemic-related public health restrictions.

 Hospitalizations declined by nine to 592, with 107 people in intensive care, which is two fewer than the day before.